ros-controls/ros2_control_ci/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This repository holds reusable workflows for CI of the ros2_control framework as well as docker images for building the ros2_control stack on different platforms.
+This repository holds reusable workflows for CI of the ros2_control framework as well as docker images for building the ros2_control stack on different platforms, supporting all current releases as by [REP-2000](https://ros.org/reps/rep-2000.html).

 It also builds the full ros2_control stack once per day.